 - (a) Trade receivables are usually non-interest bearing and are generally on credit terms up to 90 days except EPC business.
 The Group's term includes charging of interest for delayed payment beyond agreed credit days.
-Group entities charges interest for delayed payments in certain cases depending on factors, such as, market conditions and past realisation trend. - (b) For EPC business trade receivables are non-interest bearing and credit terms are specific to contracts. - (c) For explanations on the Group's credit risk management processes, refer note 42(B) - (d) For trade receivables, the Group applies a simplified approach in calculating Expected Credit Loss (ECL).
+Group entities charges interest for delayed payments in certain cases depending on factors, such as, market conditions and past realisation trend. - (b) For EPC business trade receivables are non-interest bearing and credit terms are specific to contracts. - (c) For explanations on the Group's credit risk management processes, refer note 43(B) - (d) For trade receivables, the Group applies a simplified approach in calculating Expected Credit Loss (ECL).
 Therefore, the Group does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.
-The Group has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment. - (e) Trade receivables have been pledged as security against bank borrowings, the terms relating to which have been described in note 19. - (f) Refer note 41 for accounting policies on financial instruments. - (g) No trade or other receivables are due from directors or other officers of the Group either severally or jointly with any other person.
-Further, no trade or other receivables are due from firms or private companies respectively in which any director is a partner, a director or a member.
-Refer note 38 for the terms and conditions pertaining to related party disclosures. - (h) Non-current trade receivables are not due. - (i) Trade receivables ageing schedule Current
+The Group has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment. - (e) Trade receivables have been pledged as security against bank borrowings, the terms relating to which have been described in note 19. - (f) Refer note 42 for accounting policies on financial instruments. - (g) No trade or other receivables are due from directors or other officers of the Group either severally or jointly with any other person.
+Refer note 39 for the terms and conditions pertaining to related party disclosures. - (h) Non-current trade receivables are not due.